surafel911/pizza-shop-backend/README.md

 ''piza-shop-webservice''

+The archive for the pizza shop webservice for SWE 3313.
+Utilizes ASP.NET Razor pages with EF and SQL for the ORM and database.

 Since this is an ASP.NET project, it is impossible to simply run it as an executable.
 Attempt to run the project using the provided `run-project.ps1` script.